Orchard's Auto Theater

 332 Thain Road,

-The Orchards Auto Theater opened on May 29, 1952 with the Martin and Lewis comedy “That’s My Boy,” a first-run for Lewiston.
+The Orchard’s Auto Theater opened on May 29, 1952 with the Dean Martin and Jerry Lewis comedy “That’s My Boy", a first-run for Lewiston and Mona Freeman in “Dear Brat”.
 It had a capacity for 400 cars.

-In February of 1979 Harry Wall, after 30 years as a Lewiston exhibitor, sold the Orchards Auto Theater and his other theaters to Landmark Cinemas of Canada.
-While being operated by Luxury Theatres the Orchard Auto Theater closed after the 1989 season.
+In February of 1979 Harry Wall, after 30 years as a Lewiston exhibitor, sold the Orchard’s Auto Theater and his other theaters to Landmark Cinemas of Canada.
+While being operated by Luxury Theatres the Orchard’s Auto Theater closed after the 1989 season.

 In 1993 the theater was demolished to prepare for the construction of Rosauers Supermarket, which is there today.

 Just login to your account and subscribe to this theater